Genital Herpes Treatment

 How Common is Genital Herpes?

 CDC estimates that, annually, 776,000 people in the United States get new herpes infections.
 Genital herpes infection is common in the United States.
 Nationwide, 16.2%, or about one out of six, people aged 14 to 49 years have genital HSV-2 infection.
-Over the past decade, the percentage of persons with genital herpes infection in the United States has remained stable.
+Over the past decade, the percentage of persons with a genital herpes infection in the United States has remained stable.

 Transmission from an infected male to his female partner is more likely than from an infected female to her male partner.
 Because of this, genital HSV-2 infection is more common in women (approximately one out of five women aged 14 to 49 years) than in men (about one out of nine men aged 14 to 49 years).